 2. Wire the cable from the junction box (K) to the fuse box.
-A strong string can be used to pull the cable up through the bottom of the column and out of the hole beneath the junction box.
 It is recommended to pull underground sections through a cable duct.
 The duct needs to be burried so that the top of the duct is 35 cm below ground.
-If the cable runs over bed-rock it needs to be protected by a strong hose (or a metal U-profile).
+If the cable runs over bedrock it needs to be protected by a strong hose (or a metal U-profile).